-Certified Information Security Manager (CISM) is a certification offered by ISACA, a nonprofit, independent association that advocates for professionals involved in information security, assurance, risk management and governance.
+Certified Information Security Manager (CISM) is an advanced certification which indicates that an individual possesses the knowledge and experience required to develop and manage an enterprise information security (infosec) program.
+It is offered by ISACA, a nonprofit, independent association that advocates for professionals involved in information security, assurance, risk management and governance.

-CISM is an advanced certification that provides validation for individuals who have demonstrated they possess the knowledge and experience required to develop and manage an enterprise information security program.
-The certification intended for information security managers, aspiring managers or IT consultants who support information security program management.
+The CISM certification is intended for information security managers, aspiring managers or IT consultants who support infosec program management.
 It is accredited by ANSI under ISO/IEC 17024:2003.

 - Information security management